 Using your own car.
 If you are doing your assigned job within your work hours, but you used your own vehicle, you likely won’t be covered.

 How Should You Handle a Car Accident With a Company Car

 It will be a mistake to immediately assume that your company and the insurance company will “take care of everything” when you are involved in an accident while driving a company vehicle.
-According to Black Swan Media, it’s in your best interest to protect yourself by hiring a personal injury lawyer to represent you, give you advice and explain your options.
+It’s in your best interest to protect yourself by hiring a personal injury lawyer to represent you, give you advice and explain your options.